curl/everything-curl/http-cookies.md

 ### Reading cookies from file

 Starting off with a blank cookie store may not be desirable.
-Why not start off with cookies you stored in a preivous fetch or that you otherwise acquired?
+Why not start off with cookies you stored in a previous fetch or that you otherwise acquired?
 The file format curl uses for cookies is called the Netscape cookie format because it was once the file format used by browsers and then you could easily tell curl to use the browser's cookies!